 Top 10 Turnpike Troubadours SongsTop 10 list of best songs by the Red Dirt Country artists from Oklahoma, The Turnpike Troubadours.

 Turnpike are amazing storytellers with their lyrics.
 They don't need a music video because you can picture everything in your head.
-I've always loved this song, from the first YouTube recordings of them testing it out live with only Evan playing to the version they put on the record.
+I've always loved this song, from the first YouTube recordings of them testing it out live with only Evan playing, to the version they put on the record.
 The 4th of July part and then Nixie coming in with the awesome fiddle just after is incredible.

-Easton and main
+Easton and Main

-Maybe Turnpike's fastest song other than Doreen.
+Maybe Turnpike's fastest song, other than Doreen.
 Kyle Nix on the fiddle here is absolutely incredible.
 This song is about living free and fast, as we all should strive to do.

 I like both the Bossier City album version of this song and the remake on Turnpike Troubadours.
 Another catchy tune that definitely has a heavy country feeling to it.

 I don't think this should be too high in the top ten because it's not their original song.
-It's for sure the best VERSION of it and perhaps their most well-known song despite it being a cover.
-Evan does a great job on the Harmonica
+It's for sure the best version of it and perhaps their most well-known song, despite it being a cover.
+Evan does a great job on the harmonica.

-I included this in top ten because it is a very good song, and it also showcases Turnpike's ability to change things up.
-This sounds very different than anything on Diamonds & Gasoline.
+I included this in the top ten because it is a very good song, and it also showcases Turnpike's ability to change things up.
+This sounds very different than anything on "Diamonds & Gasoline."
 I'd actually classify it as a rock song, not a country one.
-A true Turnpike fan would also recognize this song is about two characters from two different previous albums (Jimmy from "The Funeral" and Lorrie from "Good Lord Lorrie").
+A true Turnpike fan would also recognize that this song is about two characters from two different previous albums (Jimmy from "The Funeral" and Lorrie from "Good Lord Lorrie").
 I think it's so cool how they did that.